robtech21/weedingsim/README.md

 New updates won't come very often as I do a lot of my coding offline.

 Join the Discord server: https://discord.gg/Demm836

-# Initial Release
+# Release plans

-This game is still a prototype with not a lot of playability but I wanted to put it out there so I could get feedback on what people think of it
+This game is still in development but it's slowly gaining features that allow for it to be more playable Alpha versions will probably go all the way up to Alpha V3 and then it'll go into a beta stage and most likely a stable release soon after.

 # How to Run